 2. GABA

-GABA is your brain’s built-in chill button.
-Short for gamma-aminobutyric acid, this neurotransmitter’s whole job is to calm down overactive neurons and dial back stress signals.
-Think of it as the internal voice that goes, “Hey, we’re good.
-You don’t need to freak out about that thing from last Tuesday.”
+GABA is your brain’s built-in relaxing neurotransmitter.
+Short for gamma-aminobutyric acid, this compound’s job is to calm down overactive neurons and dial back stress signals.

 Low levels of GABA have been linked to anxiety, irritability, and trouble sleeping – all the things that make your mood feel like it’s stuck in a spin cycle.
 Supplementing with GABA may help restore that sense of inner balance by slowing the mental overdrive and easing nervous system tension.